greenfirn/Fan-control/README.md

 ```

-`fan-curve_service.sh` rewrites the systemd unit and reloads/restarts it in one go —
+`fan-curve_service.sh` rewrites the systemd unit and reloads/restarts it —
-edit the `--curve` (and other flags) in that script before running it, since that's
+edit the `--curve` (and other flags) in that script before running it.
-where the per-rig settings live.

 ## Usage - manual testing